chridey/hidey_ddseminar/doc/project_log.md

 some data processing and cleanup before I can try any new models.

 The current model performs relatively well for this task, without using any other features.
-For the next step, I plan to take advantage of the parallel aspect of the training data (each training point is a sentence from English Wikipedia or Simple Wikipedia, but
+For the next step, I plan to take advantage of the parallel aspect of the training data (each training point is a sentence from English Wikipedia or Simple Wikipedia, but every sentence is also part of a paraphrase pair between a sentence from English Wikipedia and one from Simple Wikipedia).

 The idea is to add a constraint to the model to maximize the similarity between pairwise embeddings ($\lambda_2 e11^Te12 + lambda_2 e21^Te22).